jpssrocha/WildDuckPipe/docs/dev/design_doc.md

     > NOTE: It's being studied the possibility of adding metadata to the folder itself or using HDF5 to get faster performance and metadata support.

+## Tables

+### Time-series (light curve)

+For now the convetion for time series tables is:

+RA, DEC, ID, Xcenter, Ycenter, MAG1, ERR1, MAG2, ERR2,   ...   , MAGN, ERRN

+It is stored on a CSV file (separated by commas).

+    > NOTE: This format still the first trial, a different format is being studied, to give more information and be easier to use, by taking advantage of Pandas access interface.

 # Notebooks